 Cheapest Workers' Comp Insurance Companies in Tennessee

-Tennessee businesses can secure cheap workers' comp coverage through NEXT for $67 monthly ($808 annually).
+Tennessee businesses can secure the cheapest workers' comp insurance from NEXT for $67 monthly ($808 annually).
 The Hartford and Thimble offer alternatives, both at $68 per month.
 The table below shows costs from all companies we analyzed:

 How Did We Determine These Rates?